DarkAtra/v-rising-discord-bot/README.md

 ## [v-rising-discord-bot-companion](https://github.com/DarkAtra/v-rising-discord-bot-companion) Integration

-The v-rising-discord-bot is able to fetch additional data about players, such as the gear level, if the [v-rising-discord-bot-companion](https://github.com/DarkAtra/v-rising-discord-bot-companion) is installed on the v Rising server and the api port of that server is accessible from where the bot runs.
+The v-rising-discord-bot is able to fetch additional data about players, such as the gear level, if the [v-rising-discord-bot-companion](https://github.com/DarkAtra/v-rising-discord-bot-companion) is installed on the v rising server and the api port of that server is accessible from where the bot runs.
 I highly recommend **not** exposing the api port to the internet.

 ## How to run it yourself using docker-compose